-- 1. Is it possible to allocate the contaminant? i.e. Are there constraints which mean you can't allocate? - 2.
+- 1. Could you allocate the contaminant? i.e. Are there constraints which mean you can't allocate? - 2.
 Should you allocate the contaminant? i.e. What are the pros and cons of using an allocation approach vs a non-allocation approach?